MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/android.md

 ## 2. Customize or localize the in-app update dialog

 You can easily provide your own resource strings if you'd like to change or localize the text displayed in the update dialog.
 Look at the string files in [this resource file](https://github.com/Microsoft/mobile-center-sdk-android/blob/master/sdk/mobile-center-distribute/src/main/res/values/strings.xml).
-Use the same string name and specify the localized value to be reflected in the dialog in your own app resource files.
+Use the same string name/key and specify the localized value to be reflected in the dialog in your own app resource files.

 ## 3. Enable or disable Mobile Center Distribute at runtime